-1. The principle of activity in the study of small groups, which is characterized by: understanding of activity as a joint group, while highlighting the forms of organization, levels and content of joint activities; consideration of the group, its phenomena in the context of joint activities of individuals (not laboratory, but only real social groups are accepted as the object of research, since it is in them that interpersonal relations are revealed in their entirety); understanding the group as an aggregate subject of activity (accordingly, its attributes are studied group needs, motives, norms, values, etc.); interpretation of joint activities as the basis for the development of the group.
+1. The principle of activity in the study of small groups, which is characterized by: understanding of activity as a joint group, while highlighting the forms of organization, levels and content of joint activities; consideration of the group, its phenomena in the context of joint activities of individuals (not laboratory, but only real social groups are accepted as the object of research, since it is in them that interpersonal relations are revealed in their entirety); understanding the group as an aggregate subject of activity (accordingly, its attributes are studied - group needs, motives, norms, values, etc.); interpretation of joint activities as the basis for the development of the group.

-2. The principle of consistency, which assumes: the search for specific group (system) new formations (group norms, values, goals, decisions, etc.); studying its influence on individual behavior; mandatory correlation of the individual characteristics of group members with the activity context of the group; taking into account the presence in the group of special integrative factors that ensure the preservation of its qualitative originality, normal functioning and development; the need to interpret the processes and relationships unfolding in the troupe as multilevel and multidimensional phenomena; considering the group as an open system functioning in time; taking into account two spheres of the group's life: business (instrumental) and socio-emotional (interpersonal); emphasizing the relationship and mutual influence of group phenomena; inclusion of the probabilistic factor in the analysis of the patterns of the group process, understanding the complex (systemic) determination of the phenomena of group life.
+2. The principle of consistency, which assumes: the search for specific group (system) new formations (group norms, values, goals, decisions, etc.); studying its influence on individual behavior; mandatory correlation of the individual characteristics of group members with the activity context of the group; taking into account the presence in the group of special integrative factors that ensure the preservation of its qualitative originality, normal functioning and development; the need to interpret the processes and relationships unfolding in the troupe as multilevel and multidimensional phenomena; considering the group's life: business (instrumental) and socio-emotional (interprets of the group's life: business (instrumental) and socio-emotional (interprets of the probabilistic factor in the analysis of the patterns of the group process, understanding the complex (systemic) determination of the phenomena of group life.